 While you should carry a few warm sweaters, it might be best to buy a jacket locally, especially if you’re staying longer, or will travel to more places in Europe!
 Make sure you stock up on nuts to keep warm, and of course, a brandy or two at the local pub will sure keep you warm!

 If you wish to experience a relaxed city break in Vienna then we will recommend you to invest in a Vienna City Card.
-Public transportation is nice and convenient in Vienna, and a city card gives you access to unlimited travels on buses, trams and trains.
-Not just free travels, you also get discounts on shopping, restaurants, museums ,and dining.
+Public transportation is nice and convenient in Vienna, and a city card gives you access to unlimited travel on buses, trams, and trains.
+Not just free travel, you also get discounts on shopping, restaurants, museums, and dining.

 Vienna city card for 12, 24, and 36 hours would cost you € 17 / € 25 / € 29 respectively.
 So, the big question is if it is worth investing in this pass.
 Well, if you will be exploring more of the central area and not venturing on the outskirts then this pass is for you.

 Just make sure you stamp your pass before first boarding any tram or train.

 I hope this Vienna travel guide for winter will help you plan your visit to the city.
 No matter you choose to stay in the city for 2 days, 3 days or 5 days, there will be a lot of things to do in Vienna nevertheless.